Sobilo34/alx-low_level_programming/0x02-functions_nested_loops/README.md

 $
 ```
 ### Task 9
-Write a function that prints the 9 times table, starting with 0.
+A function that prints the 9 times table, starting with 0.
 - Output Layout
 ```script
 $ ./9-times_table | cat -e